-What Can You Do?
+What Can You Do:

-Underage drinking is just not worth it.
+Underage drinking and illegal drug use is just not worth it.